AZCentral – Conversations: Startups Need Our Students to Buck Up

 In December, software companies WebPT and Galvanize are set to bring more than 800 new employees to the area as they renovate a 120,000 square-foot building on Grant Street.

 How can the Arizona Commerce Authority continue to attract even more companies and convince them that the Phoenix region is the center of STEM and innovation?
-How will they convince startups that we’ve got the talent to build their workforce?
+How will they convince startups like Fully-Verified that we’ve got the talent to build their workforce?

 Enter Arizona SciTech